dabeaz/curio/docs/devel.rst

 coroutines are part of a strange new world.
 They execute differently than normal Python code and don't play well with existing libraries.
 Nor do they solve the problem of the GIL or give you increased parallelism.
-In addition to seeing interesting new bugs, coroutines will likely make you swat your arms in the air as you fight swarms of stinging bats and swooping manta rays.
+In addition to seeing new kinds of bugs, coroutines will likely make you swat your arms in the air as you fight swarms of stinging bats and swooping manta rays.
 Your coworkers will keep their distance more than usual.
 Coroutines are weird, finicky, fun, and amazing